-Manchester is home to the third largest Chinatown in Europe, and each year locals get together to view the colourful New Year parade and join the four-day-long celebration.
-Along with traditional Chinese dragon floats, loud music and fireworks, expats can sample authentic Chinese delicacies at one of the many restaurants.
+Manchester is home to the third largest Chinatown in Europe, and each year locals get together to view the colourful New Year parade and join the celebration which lasts several days.
+Along with the colourful Dragon Parade, attendees can also enjoy Chinese arts and crafts, various performances and of course an array of authentic Chinese cuisine.

-Sporty expats who are looking for a challenge should secure a place in the Greater Manchester Marathon, known for its 'fast, flat and friendly' route.
-The marathon covers 26.2 miles (42.2km) across the city’s streets, finishing at Old Trafford, Manchester United’s football ground.
-Those that prefer to spectate will find that the city comes alive with music and entertainment on race day.
+Sporty expats who are looking for a challenge should secure a place in the Manchester Marathon.
+The UK's second-largest marathon, the event is known for its 'fast, flat and friendly' route.
+The marathon covers 26.2 miles (42.2 km) across the city’s streets, finishing at Old Trafford, Manchester United’s football ground.
+Those that prefer to spectate will find there are still plenty of ways to be part of the event as the city comes alive with music and entertainment on race day.

 Manchester Jazz Festival (May)